AleCarminati/ml-faultdetection-epuck/README.md

 ## Milestones

 Commit [19f511f](https://github.com/AleCarminati/ml-faultdetection-epuck/commit/19f511f52f5c2740eff590ec553d2d9f3853ff14): this version of the software has been used to generate training data and to test the fault detection system when a single robot is fault, obtaining the results that are displayed in the master's thesis.

+Commit [c503768](https://github.com/AleCarminati/ml-faultdetection-epuck/commit/c503768388831d439c259403915dbe59656d0d71): this version of the software has been used to test the fault detection system when multiple robots are fault, obtaining the results that are displayed in the master's thesis.